 James is pretty much a jack of all trades, hedge fund manager, angel investor, author and entrepreneur.
 He’s a machine; I don’t understand where he get’s the time to do all this stuff.
 Writing 17 books and writing for publications such as Huffington, theStreet.com and Seeking Alpha.
 If you’ve had a chance to look through his resume, it’s quite impressive, full of high and low’s.
 Being an entrepreneur is part of his DNA and in total has started and co-founded 20 different companies.
 Most of these businesses were in the finance industry with 17 of them ultimately failing in the end.
 Reset Inc and Stockpickr were the most successful ventures.

 Altucher’s Top 1% Advisory Explained

 Leveraging his super-connected network of wealthy friends he can recommend early start-ups opportunities not available to the general public.
 He proclaims that these groundbreaking opportunities have the potential to provide crazy returns of 1000% for the average investor.
 Althucher brags that some of his network are the same venture capitalists who backed well-known start-ups such as Uber, Airbnb, Dropbox and Buzzfeed.
 This is a high-risk, high reward strategy that requires a lot of luck and patience.
 It’s kinda funny for someone so intelligent his net worth has seesawed for the past two decades, going from broke to rich three times.

-Investing in the next Twitter is unlikely but at least you’re odds are slightly better with his idea’s.
-James put’s a considerable amount of effort of research into every report and makes a compelling reason why you should buy each idea.
+- Investing in the next Twitter is unlikely but at least your odds are slightly better with his ideas.
+James put’s a considerable amount of research into every report and makes a compelling reason why you should buy each idea.